renecartaya/Design-of-Experiments-basic-tools-set/Theory/Theory.md

 6) Statistical analysis
 7) Drawing conclusions, recommendations.

+## 3 Step report principle
+1) Describe the problem: concise statemen of the problem that the experiment addresses
+2) Identify the factor to be studied in the experiment: ranges of factors and numbers of levels
+3) Identify the response variable or variables: this including how response is going to be measured and how the measuring technique is calibrated and how the measurement system ramains consistent or in calibration during the experiment.

 ## Planning, Conducting and Analyzing an Experiment

  - Get statistical thinking involved early